felix0351z/AudioVisualizer/README.md

 ## A simple python application for visualising music on a led strip

-This project was developed during my seminar work about music visualization and representation.
+This project was developed as part of my seminar work about music visualization and representation.
 It's a simple program with a few effects for visualising the audio output from your device on a led strip.
 This project was specifically designed to better understand the concepts of audio processing and visualization The code therefore is well documented.
-But of course everybody else can also use this project and have fun with it :)

 In addition, I want to give some credits to the projects [LedFx](https://github.com/LedFx/LedFx) and [Audio Reactive LED Strip](https://github.com/scottlawsonbc/audio-reactive-led-strip) who helped me to understand the practical usage of many concepts.